You are viewing a story from harrypotterfanfiction.com

 If anyone knows me at all, they would know that I could go weeks without speaking to anyone.
 I had no problem with it.

 But Hermione not having anything to say was… well… for the lack of a better word…scary.
-Like she’d become some kind of freak personality opposite of who she really was.
+Like she’d become someone opposite of who she really was.

 When we were in bed, I would try to run my fingers across her arm, but she would only pull away.